10% FUEL SAVING ON AVERAGE

 The 2017 Subaru Impreza 1.6 got a Surbo in its pipe.
 It was free revving up to 5000 rpm, and kicked down readily, even through a corner, which would be fun as it would be possible to get some extra turn-in, and to exit the bend faster.

 The 2010 Toyota Wish 1.8 and 2.0 with CVT have also been fitted with Surbo.
 One brother had brought the other after saving fuel and getting better performance.
-The 2016 Harrier 2.0 is also running on Surbo, and the owner said the acceleration was much better, being slow previously.
+The 2016 Harrier 2.0 is also running on Surbo, and the owner said the acceleration was much better, having been slow previously.

 If you also have a CVT vehicle and wish to have more driving enjoyment, please come and try the Surbo.